3ll1mac/ackerman/ackerman_robot/documentation/Readme_hardware_Ackermann.md

 `write`: This method will read the updated velocities and position from the component we have given the plugin in the export methods.
 It is called approximately 9 times per second by the TODO.
 From there we have multiple options:
 - First we only take 1 message on 5.
 Otherwise the Arduino can't handle that much command and a queue will beginning to form, delaying the response time.
-- We send servos message only if the rear wheels are moving.
-Otherwise if you click once on the left, it will continue to send you messages to turn.
-We have taken into account the `j` and `l` keys.
+- We send servos message only if the rear wheels are moving, to ignore all the messages send even though the user did not touch anything.
+However if you click once on the `j` or `l` keys (so moving left/right without moving the rear wheels), messages to the servo will be send.

-It the conditions are met.
-We then send the message.

 ### Send message